RoanH/NotPetya/Notes/log.md

 - `FUN_10009590` - difficult to grasp but invokes `FUN_100094a5`
 - `FUN_1000835e` - contains a killswitch
 - `FUN_10008d5a` - `destroy_boot` rip everyone
+- `FUN_10001038` - could be revisited as we now have more information